sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/integral_domain.md

 **Proof:** Suppose that 1 has additive order n (as other case is straight forward).
 Then $n \cdot 1 = 0$, and $n$ is the least positive integer with this property.
 So, for any $x$ in $R$, we have $n \cdot x = x + x + \cdots + x$ ($n$ summands) = $1x + 1x + \cdots + 1x$ ($n$ summands) = $(1 + 1 + \cdots + 1)x$ ($n$ summands)$ = (n \cdot 1)x = 0x = 0.$ Thus, $R$ has characteristic $n$.

+**Corollary:** Characteristic of a subfield is same as that of field.

 ## Theorem 12.4

 The characteristic of an integral domain is 0 or prime.